-

 • Finished products containing composites

-• Miscellaneous packaging materials subject to migration
+• Various packaging materials subject to migration

-Regulatory and quality issues
+Regulatory issues and quality

-The main issues in styrene dosage are:
+The main issues related to styrene measurement are:

 • Health safety : protecting consumers from the risks associated with exposure to styrene.